What are the effective leadership skills that allow leaders to get things done?

 - Their keen ability to communicate?

-- Or is it their dedication to a project or specific company?
+- Their dedication to a project or specific company?

-Whatever the reasoning, effective leadership skills are sought after day in and day out by businesses.
-Some people may simply assume that leadership effectiveness is just an innate quality that you either have or don’t have.
-However, in reality, true effective leadership skills are actually learned and can be taught to, and practiced by, almost anyone.
+Effective leadership skills are desired day-in and day-out by businesses.
+Some may assume that effective leadership is simply an innate quality that you either have or don’t have.

-Whether you are looking to become more effective at budgeting your income or to be more effective in your job performance if there is a will there is a way!
+Whether you are looking to become more effective at budgeting your income or to become more effective in your job performance, if there is a will, there is a way!